When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Request a Free Demo

-2. Deputy — Good for larger teams prioritizing automated labor law safeguards
+2. Deputy — Best for larger teams prioritizing automated labor law safeguards

 Screenshot of the Deputy webpage

-Deputy is a roster management software that combines scheduling, time tracking, task management, and compliance support.
+Deputy is a roster management software for shift-based businesses that offers scheduling, time tracking, task management, and compliance support.

-Why I chose Deputy: I ranked Deputy #2 because it offers strong rostering tools backed by compliance safeguards.
+Why I chose Deputy: I chose Deputy because it offers advanced, automated labor compliance safeguards that are useful for larger businesses.

 I liked that Deputy lets employees clock in from any device, including mobile, desktop, or shared kiosk apps.
 Managers can add controls like GPS tracking, geofencing, photo capture, and even facial recognition to prevent buddy punching.
 You can set rules for overtime and block clock-ins for unscheduled shifts, so time tracking and rosters are aligned.